deployphp/docs/advanced/deploy-strategies.md

 });
 ~~~

-This task takes content from current symlink of `deploy_path` from build step and uploads to application `release_path` path.
+This task takes content from the current symlink of `deploy_path` from the build step and then uploads it to the application `release_path` path.